-Development approval information is required to determine the precise conditions for a development permit and the demarcation of the boundaries of Riparian Leave Strips, which incorporate Streamside Protection and Enhancement Areas and significant wildlife habitat features not critical to fish, referred to in DPA 1 - Watercourses.
+Development approval information is required to determine the precise demarcation of the boundaries of Riparian Leave Strips, Streamside Protection and Enhancement Areas and the formulation of conditions for development permits referred to in DPA 1 - Watercourses.

 To identify, protect and minimize the disturbance of riparian areas and watercourses within the city.